 With a view to specific subject matters, Sections 403 et seqq.
-AEA are often superseded by specific domestic provisions as well as by international treaty law and European legislation.
+AEA are often superseded by specific domestic provisions, international treaty law and European legislation.

 For example, Sections 91a to 91d of the Law on Non-Contentious Matters (ALNM) govern the recognition of foreign decisions on adoption.
 Foreign decisions on certain matrimonial matters related to the validity, persistence and end of marriage are recognised in Austria in accordance with Sections 97 to 100 ALNM.
 Similarly, Sections 112 to 116 relate to the enforcement of foreign decisions on parental custody and the parental right of access to the child.
 Sections 131a to 131g ALNM govern the recognition and enforcement of foreign decisions on the protection of vulnerable adults and their property.
 It should be noted that the provisions of the ALNM apply only to the extent that they are not superseded by international treaties or EU legislation.
 In addition, Section 240 of the Insolvency Code (IC) applies to the recognition of foreign insolvency proceedings and the decisions made within their framework.
-Notably, the wordings of all of these legal provisions refer to "foreign decisions" as their object.
-This term is narrower than that of "documents and deeds", the one used in the AEA.
-Finally, Section 614 ACCP of the Austrian Code of Civil Procedure (ACCP) governs the recognition and enforcement of arbitral awards (though referring further on to the AEA as well as to international treaties and instruments of EU law).
-All these domestic provisions are leges speciales with respect to Sections 403 et segg.
-AEA and thus they supersede the general framework of the AEA.
+Notably, the wording of all these legal provisions refers to "foreign decisions" as their object.
+This term is narrower than that of "documents and deeds" as used in the AEA.
+Finally, Section 614 of the Austrian Code of Civil Procedure (ACCP) governs the recognition and enforcement of arbitral awards (though referring further to the AEA, international treaties and instruments of EU law).
+All these domestic provisions are leges speciales with respect to Sections 403 et seqq.
+AEA and thus supersede the general framework of the AEA.